yueguoguo/yueguoguo.github.io/_posts/2014-06-08-pixyll-has-pagination.md

 ---
 layout:     post
-title:      Pixyll has Pagination
+title:      Hello world
-date:       2014-06-08 11:21:29
+date:       2017-04-04 22:04:29
-summary:    This is an empty post to illustrate the pagination component with Pixyll.
+summary:    Random thoughts about inauguration.
-categories: jekyll pixyll
+categories:
 ---

-This is an empty post to illustrate the pagination component with Pixyll.
+Hello world.
+This is created by Jekyll.